Jaime Gilinski Bacal

-Jaime Gilinski Bacal (born 14 December 1957) is a Colombian banker and real estate developer.
-Gilinski resides in London.
-According to Forbes, he is the second richest person in Colombia, with a net worth of US$3.6 billion as of 2020.
+Jaime Gilinski Bacal (born 14 December 1957) is a Panama-based Colombian banker, investor, and real estate developer.
+According to Forbes, he is the second richest person in Colombia, with a net worth of US$10.7 billion as of 2025.

 Early life

 He is the son of Isaac Gilinski Sragowicz, a banker and himself the son of Lithuanian Jewish immigrants.

 Gilinski earned his BS in Industrial Engineering from Georgia Tech in 1978, and an MBA from Harvard Business School in 1980.

-Banking
+Banking and investments

 In the 1990s, Gilinski acquired the Colombian assets of BCCI (Bank of Credit and Commerce International) for a nominal sum after its global collapse.
 Renamed Banco Andino, it became one of the most efficient banks in the Colombian banking system within four years.
 The Gilinski Group sold the reconstituted bank for a reported $70 million.

 The family then moved to purchase Banco de Colombia for $365 million, in what was then the largest privatization in Colombia's history.
-A group of premier private equity investors led by Morgan Stanley Asset Management investing $65 million, billionaire George Soros investing $50 million and Tiger Asset Management with $35 million together with more than 100 other European and North American institutional investors co-invested with Gilinski.
+A group of premier private equity investors led by Morgan Stanley Asset Management investing $65 million, billionaire George Soros investing $50 million and Tiger Management with $35 million together with more than 100 other European and North American institutional investors co-invested with Gilinski.
 Later, the family sold control of the bank to Banco Industrial Colombiano, and its controlling stakeholder Sindicato Antioqueño, in a deal valued at $800 million, among Colombia's largest deals.
 Gilinski received $418 million for its stake and retained a minority position in the new bank as part of the deal.
 As of 2018, Bancolombia was the largest in Colombia with a market capitalization of $11 billion on the NYSE.

 In 2003, Gilinski acquired and subsequently merged Banco Sudameris and Banco Tequendama.
-This merger created GNB Sudameris, a bank with assets of over US$10 billion that ranks among the largest private Colombian banks as of 2018.
+This merger created GNB Sudameris, a bank with assets of over US$16 billion that ranks among the largest private Colombian banks as of 2018.
 The purchase of Servibanca, an ATM network with over 2,600 machines, and Suma Valores, a stock exchange commission agent company, has further expanded the network.

 In May 2012, HSBC announced the sale of its Latin American operations (Colombia, Peru, Paraguay) to Banco GNB Sudameris for $400 million in cash.